This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 objcopy -O binary -j .text source.o source.bin

-This way, we can obtain the binary form of the code in the source.c file.
-But having the code is not enough; we need to execute it.
+This way, you can obtain the binary form of the code in source.c.
+But having only the code is not enough; we need to execute it.

 Code is also binary data.
-As long as we write the obtained code data into a block of memory and then jmp to execute it, it should work, right?
-The idea is straightforward, but unfortunately, most operating systems have memory protection, and generally allocated memory is not executable.
+Couldn’t we just write the code data we just obtained into a block of memory and then jmp to it to execute?
+The idea is straightforward, but unfortunately, most operating systems protect memory, and generally allocated memory is not executable.
 If you try to write data and then execute it, it will directly cause a segmentation fault.
-But we can use VirtualAlloc or mmap to allocate a block of memory with execution permissions, write the code into it, and then execute it.
+However, we can use VirtualAlloc or mmap to allocate a block of memory with execution permissions, then write the code into it, and execute it.

 // Windows